 Fruit spots rot at the stem and radiate from the attachment area between the flower and the fruit.
-The color of spots are usually brown to black, It’s sunken and has a distinct concentric ring.
+The color of the spots is usually brown to black.
+It’s sunken and has a distinct concentric ring.

-The most obvious early signs of late blight are brown spots or disease spots on plant stems.
+The most prominent initial signs of late blight are brown spots or disease spots on plant stems.